 - Meaning: Practicality;

-- It makes sense, the person goes to a Hanami festival, and instead of looking at the flowers, they will eat candy at the stalls;
+- It makes sense, the person goes to a Hanami festival, and instead of looking at the flowers, they go to eat sweets at the stalls;

 悪妻は百年の不作